lisafast/lacnotredame/Content/main/main.md

 ## Blue-green algae watch

-* If you can see a blue-green film on the surface of the water, take a photo and send it to Lisa at info@lacnotredame.org
+* If you see a blue-green film (looks like paint or pollen) floating on the surface of the water, take a photo and send it to Lisa at info@lacnotredame.org
 * I may then advise you to collect a sample in a clean jar (with gloves or wash hands well afterwards) so I can identify it under the microscope.
 * If it IS blue-green, I will then send an email warning to all lake association members.